 It’s likely even though you have a new product you’ll need to perform updates.
 This is also something you’ll want to keep tabs on and make sure you maintain over the life of the product.

-The MyHumminbird account allows me to login and see all of my products and important information about each one as well as current software versions for each.
+The MyHumminbird account allows me to log in and see all of my products and important information about each one as well as current software versions for each.

 When installing software updates the process is painless for most units.
-You download the software to a blank SD card, insert the SD card in the unit and power it up which then walks you through the installation.
+You download the software to a blank SD card, insert the SD card in the unit, and power it up which then walks you through the installation.

 Before doing this I always make sure to download my settings and GPS coordinates to an SD card to save them and more importantly make sure the unit is restored to the factory default settings.